Large Deviations for the Nonlinear Schr\"odinger Equation with Randomized Quasi-Periodic Initial Data in Higher Dimensions: Subcritical Case: Introduction

 {The probabilistic perspective suggests that} rogue waves provide a canonical, yet still poorly understood, example of extreme events.
 A central problem is therefore to {\em quantify deviations of the wave-height distribution from Gaussianity}, and thereby to estimate the likelihood of rogue wave occurrence.
 This remains a {\em long-standing problem} with significant implications for ships and naval structures; see \cite{DGVE}.

 In \cite{DGVE}, Dematteis, Grafke and Vanden-Eijnden observed that {\em rogue waves obey a large deviations principle}.
-This phenomenon was later rigorously established by Garrido et al. for the cubic weakly nonlinear Schr\"odinger equation (NLS)
+This phenomenon was later rigorously established by Garrido et al. for the cubic weakly nonlinear Schr\"odinger (NLS) equation

 with randomized periodic initial data of the form